applied-apigee/applied-apigee-docs/chapters/02_Discovery.md

 ## Discovery

-The Apigee Customer Success team run a workshop with Alice, Bob and Carol to understand how APIs, Apps, Analytics and a Cloud Strategy can transform their business.
+The Apigee Customer Success team run a workshop with Miren and Yuriy to understand how APIs, Apps, Analytics and a Cloud Strategy can transform their business.

 It took two packs of post-its, but the team identify a minimum viable business